-I dreamt about visiting the Pink Lakes near Rio Lagartos, Mexico ever since I saw a photo on Instagram.
+I dreamt about visiting the Pink Lakes of Mexico near Rio Lagartos ever since I saw a photo on Instagram.
 I couldn’t believe that this magical place was in Mexico and that I might be able to see it in the flesh.

 Back in January, we booked a trip back to the Yucatan for a two-week break over Easter when Luke would be off from work.
 Heading to the Pink Lakes was at the top of my Mexico priority list.